apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 rows = sql_client.sql(sql)
 ```

-This form also takes a set of arguments so that you can use Python to parameterize the query:
+This form takes a set of arguments so that you can use Python to parameterize the query:

 ```python
 sql = 'SELECT * FROM {}'